 We’re pretty proud of that.
 But, even with Instagram’s API changes, we’ve carried that same original spirit of innovation to continue evolving the tool.

 That means there are plenty of other features that make Sked special.
 Including, Facebook, Pinterest and (soon) Twitter scheduling tools—and all in one easy-to-use platform, too!
 But let’s get back to Instagram, shall we?

-You can queue up posts, drag and drop them on a calendar, and even schedule content to multiple different accounts.
+You can queue up posts, drag and drop them on a calendar, and even schedule Instagram posts to multiple different accounts & social networks.